also available in 2018

 This module will run as a partnership between the Department of English and Creative Writing and the LUSU Volunteering Unit.
 It will give students planning to go into teaching a chance to experience teaching and classroom practice first-hand, at either primary or secondary level, in a local school during the Lent Term.
 The 10 week part-time placement will involve classroom observation and teacher assistance, and, in most cases, an opportunity to teach the class or to work with a designated group of pupils.
 It will also allow students to develop skills around a special project or activity carried out in the school related to the teaching of English.
 There will be interviews, presentations, and a rigorous training requirement with LUSU Volunteering Unit, including police vetting, and the actual placement in the school, arranged by LUSU staff, will then follow in the second term of your third year.

 This course will trace the development of science fiction (SF) in literature and film, providing an insight into the conventions of the genre and, in particular, how the key themes of the science fiction genre have been successfully adapted for the screen.
 Texts have been chosen from a range of historical periods to enable a consideration of the cultural and historical contexts in which key science fiction texts were produced, and how this effects their development.
-The course will analyse in detail the formal and generic characteristics of the science fiction novel, and will provide an introduction to the visual aspects of the science fiction film.
-The course will integrate themes such as encounters with the alien or other (War of the Worlds, 2001, Monsters), the imagination of dystopia (The Dispossessed, Code 46, Moxyland), the future of humanity (Mad Max 2, 2001, Code 46) and questions of human subjectivity, transcendence, love and loss.
+The course will analyse in detail the formal and generic characteristics of the science fiction novel and short story, and will provide an introduction to the visual aspects of the science fiction film.
+The course will be organised through a thematic concentration on the theme of time.
+It will encompass narratives of time travel, evolution, temporal dislocation and also stories that formally incorporate atemporality.
+It will offer discussions about questions of human subjectivity, gender, race, transcendence, love and loss.
 The module will also constitute an ongoing investigation of the relationship between science fiction film and ‘literary’ SF texts, considering both how the genre is represented through the cinematic form and what happens in terms of narrative structure, plot and characterisation when presented in an audiovisual format.

 This module examines the representation of sleep and sleep-related states in literature and culture.
 Most of us will spend about a third of our lives asleep – which is to say that we will spend more time sleeping that doing anything else in our lives.
 But if sleep is arguably the most common human activity, it is also the least describable.
 Can sleep – a state that separates us from all sense of time, from language, and from rational self-awareness – even count as a region of human experience?
 Or is it simply a void that separates one day from the next?
 How, if at all, can the ‘void’ of sleep be represented in literature and culture?
 In what ways has literature shaped itself to fill this void?
 And how has literature responded to the erosion of sleep by modern industrial and post-industrial cultures?